rehierl/node-tree-outliner/2-0-core-design/0-2-sections.md

 * for any `sn in SN subset-of N` and for any `s in S`

 An algorithm has knowledge of a section as soon as its sectioning node is being entered.
-That is, because a sectioning node always and unconditionally declares a new section.
+That is because a sectioning node always and unconditionally declares a new section.
 Because of that, any new section must be added to the set of known sections as soon as its sectioning node is being entered.

 In general, and from that point on, any subsequent node must be associated with that new and any other known section.
 Consequently, any node potentially belongs to multiple sections.
-That is, because any node can be subsequent to any number of sectioning nodes.
+That is because any node can be subsequent to any number of sectioning nodes.

 Note that a sectioning node can be understood to be superordinate to its